FZambia/django-realtime-playground/README.md

 ==========================

-This is a set of experiments with different modern realtime libraries and asynchronous servers/frameworks together with Django.
-Personally I suggest using [Centrifugo](https://github.com/centrifugal/centrifugo) to add real-time on your Django site.
+This is a set of experiments with different modern realtime libraries and asynchronous servers/frameworks together with Django. **Personally I suggest using [Centrifugo](https://github.com/centrifugal/centrifugo) to add real-time on your Django site as most of solutions here is just a showcase**

 Includes: